Protecting and Repairing Concrete Structures

 - decide whether or not the replacement of a concrete structural member can be avoided

-- choose the right test for the right job
+- choose the proper test for the right job

-The deterioration of concrete structures is a very serious problem, and there is currently a lack of guidelines and procedures for assessing, testing, classifying, and prioritizing preventive and corrective action to restore concrete structures.
+The deterioration of concrete structures is a severe problem.
+There is a lack of guidelines and procedures for assessing, testing, classifying, and prioritizing preventive and corrective action to restore concrete structures.

-Engineers and other professionals need to keep abreast with the latest advances in diagnostic methods, materials, and techniques for the rehabilitation and upgrading of concrete structures.
-This course explains the mechanisms responsible for the deterioration of concrete structures, the methodology to inspect such concrete structures, and the materials and techniques that can be used for their protection, rehabilitation, and repair.
-Participants will learn how to identify the causes behind the degradation of concrete structures, how to assess the risks associated, and how to mitigate those risks using informed decision-making and sound repair and rehabilitation techniques.
+Engineers and other professionals must keep abreast with the latest advances in diagnostic methods, materials, and techniques for rehabilitating and upgrading concrete structures.
+This course explains the mechanisms responsible for the deterioration of concrete structures, the methodology to inspect such concrete structures, and the materials and techniques used for their protection, rehabilitation, and repair.
+Participants will learn how to identify the causes behind the degradation of concrete structures, assess the associated risks, and mitigate those risks using informed decision-making and good repair and rehabilitation techniques.

 Case studies and observations from real-world structures will enforce the learning process, and participants will have the opportunity to share cases they have encountered in their professional practice.